đŸ”ĸ India's Financial Calculators đŸ‡ŽđŸ‡ŗ Made for Indian Markets 🆓 Free Access

 đŸ›ī¸ Government Scheme

-Public Provident Fund (PPF) is one of India's most popular long-term investment schemes, offering a unique combination of tax benefits, guaranteed returns, and capital protection.
-Understanding how to effectively use a PPF calculator can help you maximize your wealth creation over the 15-year lock-in period.
+Public Provident Fund (PPF) is one of India's well-known long-term investment schemes, offering a combination of tax benefits, government-backed security, and stable returns.
+Understanding how to use a PPF calculator can help you plan your savings over the 15-year minimum lock-in period.

 What is a PPF Calculator?

-A PPF calculator is a financial tool that helps you estimate the maturity amount of your Public Provident Fund investment.
-It calculates the future value based on your annual contributions, the prevailing interest rate, and the investment tenure (15 years minimum).
+A PPF calculator is a financial planning tool that helps you estimate the potential maturity amount of your Public Provident Fund investment.
+It calculates projections based on your annual contributions, the current interest rate, and the investment tenure (15 years minimum).

 The calculator helps you understand:

-• Maturity Amount: Total corpus at the end of 15 years
+• Estimated Maturity Amount: Projected corpus at the end of 15 years

 • Total Investment: Sum of all your contributions

-• Annual Growth: Year-wise breakdown of your investment growth
+• Annual Growth: Year-wise breakdown of projected investment growth

 How PPF Calculator Works

 PPF follows compound interest calculation with annual compounding.
-The formula used is:
+The formula commonly used for estimation is:

 PPF Calculation Formula: